top of page

 The heart of photography is not found in your surroundings, but is sparked by what you see in them.
 That said, when you have grown up in York Region, there is an immense craving for more.
 More texture.
 More movement.
 More life.
 Whether you are a photographer, graphic designer, or creative artist, the itch for inspirational escape is inevitable.

-After positive feedback about the photographs taken with my iPhone camera, both on Instagram and close family and friends, the excitement was real when my good friend and fellow hobbyist photographer, Ben Cowderoy, handed me his Sony A300 DSLR.
-It was like unlocking a portal.
 That first real DSLR camera felt like an extension of my eyes, and suddenly, the usual sights demanded new attention.
 It was only inevitable that I found myself on the other angle, as for all of the cityscape photographers and street artists that have inspired me on my social media journey this far.

 Toronto City Hall - Street Photography by Blake Ferguson - Ontario, Canada